-- Document the action taken in the medical notes and on the gentamicin prescribing chart. - Undertake pre-prescribing checks (Boxes 3 & 4 on page 5) to assess the risk of renal toxicity and ototoxicity. - Prescribe the next dose as appropriate. - If a blood sample is not taken, is lost or is taken at wrong time and if there is any concern about patient's renal function, take a sample 20-24 hours after the start of the gentamicin infusion and wait for the result before giving the next dose.
-Otherwise, take a blood sample after next dose.
+- Document the action taken in the medical notes and on the gentamicin prescribing chart. - Undertake pre-prescribing checks (Boxes 2 and 3) to assess the risk of renal toxicity and ototoxicity. - Prescribe the next dose as appropriate.

+- Seek advice from pharmacy or microbiology if you are unsure how to interpret the result or if the concentration is lower than expected. - Doses up to 600 mg may be required in obese patients but seek advice before giving doses > 400mg. - If a blood sample is not taken, is lost or is taken at wrong time and if there is any concern about the patient's renal function, take a sample 20-24 hours after the start of the gentamicin infusion and wait for the result before giving the next dose.
+Otherwise, take a blood sample after the next dose.